Dealing with Sleep Issues after the Death of a Loved One

 - Understand that sleep problems are normal symptoms of grief.
 Trust that you will eventually sleep again and be renewed and refreshed by it.

-- Set your internal clock by going to bed the same time every day, including weekends.
+- Set your internal clock by going to bed at the same time every day, including weekends.

 - Try a relaxation technique like deep breathing or alternately tensing and relaxing your muscles as you lie in bed.